-This commitment is reflected among the core goals of the Office of Faculty Affairs, headed by Diana Gray, MD.
+This commitment is reflected among the core goals of the Office of Faculty Affairs, headed by Diana Gray, MD, and the Office of Diversity, Equity and Inclusion, headed by Sherree Wilson, PhD.
 These include

 - Striving for a consistent, supportive working environment, framed by appropriate guidance and mentorship, to sustain all faculty members in achieving their full professional potential.

 - Enhancing communication between administration and faculty, including facilitation of understanding of institutional policies, procedures and roles and national issues of interest related to faculty professional development.

 - Promoting a gender-neutral environment, which includes increased representation of women on the faculty, particularly at the most senior levels.